Clearform-Labs/planet-superres/README.md

 # Planet Super-Resolution

-4× super-resolution on PlanetScope satellite imagery using a lightweight CNN.
+4× super-resolution on [Planet Labs](https://planet.com) satellite imagery using a lightweight CNN.
 The model operates at LR resolution with residual blocks and sub-pixel convolution (PixelShuffle), trained on synthetically degraded satellite tiles and evaluated against a bicubic baseline.

 **Best model (v3): +0.90 dB PSNR over bicubic, 0.616 SSIM, 0.470 LPIPS** on held-out test scenes.